Our Research

 The diversity of bacteria on earth is tremendous.
 In the intestine of mammals, one to two thirds of prokaryotic diversity remain unexplored (i.e., strains of many taxa have never been isolated and/or described).
 This pool of unknown diversity represents a substantial phylogenetic hole and most of all an opportunity to discover novel bacterial functions.
 An important part of our work is dedicated to the cultivation and description of new taxa from the intestine of humans and animals.
 Because intestinal microbiomes have co-evolved with their host species, we put effort in establishing comprehensive collections of publicly available bacterial strains in a host-specific manner (in collaboration with the Leibniz-Institute DSMZ).
 These collections serve as a foundation for experimental work to study the ecology of gut microbes as well as microbe-host interactions using in vitro (continuous culture) and in vivo (gnotobiology) systems.
 We also currently work on an automated workflow for anaerobic cultivation (iSOMiC platform) to generate personalized collections of gut microbes.

-The mouse intestinal bacterial collection
+Mouse intestinal bacterial collection

-The pig intestinal bacterial collection
+Chicken intestinal bacterial collection

-The chicken intestinal bacterial collection
+Pig intestinal bacterial collection

 Automated workflow for anaerobic cultivation